linkedin/dph-framework/goals-signals-metrics.md

 specific availability numbers of low-level services (even though we might care about those, too).

+### Uncertainty

+**If you aren’t sure how to measure something, it’s very likely that you haven’t defined what it is that you are measuring.**  This was the problem with "developer productivity" measurements from the past--they didn’t define what “developer productivity” actually meant, concretely, exactly, in the physical universe.
+They attempted to measure an abstract nothing, so they had no real metrics.
+This is why it is so important to understand and clarify your goals before you start to think about metrics.

 ## Signals

 Signals are what you would measure if you had perfect knowledge---if you knew